f4bio/speakerbot/README.md

 ## Contribute/Development

 If you wish to contribute and add features to Speakerbot, feel free!
 This app was just a practice app to begin learning Go, so there won't be very much (or any at all) future development from myself.
+For a more full and feature packed bot, check out [Gravebot](https://github.com/Gravebot/Gravebot).

 Make sure to run `make test` before submitting a PR.